You can now buy used clothes online from Walmart

 ThredUp is essentially a consignment platform that launched a decade ago.
 It allows people to send in bags of clothes, shoes, and accessories using a free shipping label; if anything sells, they get a payout.
 These days, it receives about 100,000 items a day that it sorts and prices in one of its five warehouses around the country; it then photographs and uploads images of each item.
 (They can be returned within two weeks.)

-Over the last few years, ThredUp has partnered with retailers and brands such as eBay, Nordstrom, Macy’s, Gap, and Madewell.
+Over the last few years, ThredUp has partnered with retailers and brands such as eBay, Macy’s, Gap, and Madewell.
 It gives these companies access to its operational expertise—including receiving, pricing, and packaging—and gives them a cut of the revenues, which have not been disclosed.

 In some cases, as with Madewell, it selects used products exclusively from the brand, but with multi-brand retailers, it curates products that would be relevant to that customer base.
 Some of the secondhand items available at Walmart.com are Walmart’s private-label brands, Time and Tru and George, along with Walmart-exclusive brands such as Sofia Jeans by Sofia Vergara.
 But there are many other brands represented in the mix, including Coach, Michael Kors, and Calvin Klein.
 ThredUp has selected clothes and shoes that it deems “new” or “like new” for the site; accessories and handbags that are “gently used” will also be included.